 Not sold on shelling out for your own iron paradise?
 Aside from the fact that building strength can help improve your body composition and help increase bone density (and fight age-related bone loss), there are quite a few benefits of a home gym.
 (1)

-Home gym equipment’s price can be high, but it’s an investment.
+- Cheaper in the Long Run: Home gym equipment’s price can be high, but it’s an investment.
 Over a long period of time, owning your own equipment can save you money, whether that’s the cost of your gym membership or the cost of driving 20 minutes to the gym.
+“You also don’t need to get every piece at once,” adds Capritto.
+“You can parcel out purchases as you grow your home gym, so there’s no wasted equipment or space.”

 How to Pick the Best Home Gym Machine for You